cnzakimuena/casForest/README.md

 # casForest
-The casForest package is a MATLAB implementation of the cascade Deep Forest.
+casForest is a MATLAB implementation of the cascade Deep Forest.

 The Deep Forest model is described in: